dkworks108/Predicting-Student-Test-Scores/README.md

 This project helps build strong fundamentals in predictive analytics.
 This project highlights the practical application of machine learning in education.
 It demonstrates how data-driven insights can support academic improvement.
+Feel free to fork this repository and experiment with your own improvements.